How to Get a Florida Real Estate License Without Losing Weeks

 Florida requires new sales associates to complete 45 hours of post-licensing education before their first license renewal, which occurs 18 to 24 months after activation.
 Missing this deadline causes your license to become null and void, which is the most severe outcome in the licensing system.
 Null and void means starting over: retaking the 63-hour pre-licensing course, passing the state exam again, and resubmitting your DBPR application.
 Complete post-licensing education within your first 90 days of activation to eliminate this risk entirely.
 After your first renewal, continuing education drops to 14 hours every 2 years.

-What to Expect on Florida Real Estate Exam Day: Arrival to Score Report
+- Florida Real Estate Exam Day: What to Expect

-Florida Real Estate Practice Exam: 50 Free Questions With Full Explanations
+- Florida Real Estate Practice Exam: Free Questions